T

 Insider tips

-• Purchase a Salzburg Card for free entry to many attractions and unlimited public transport.
+• Consider purchasing the Salzburg Card for free entry to many attractions and public transport.

 • Learn a few basic German phrases; while English is widely spoken, locals appreciate the effort.